 Wilton Farm is a South Devon Campsite set in the glorious South Hams with stunning views across to Salcombe.
 Nestled atop the rolling hills opposite Salcombe, the campsite has access to South Devon’s finest beaches, food, walks, wildlife & attractions.
-Visitors in 2015 have rated our campsite 8.4/10* in its very first year.
+Visitors have rated our campsite 9.8/10 on pitchup.
 Read first hand what they have to say :

 “Location is amazing with great views of Salcombe and an ideal base to explore South Hams.”

 “The peace and quiet of the Devonshire countryside and the spectacular views and sunsets!
 Also in good location for various beaches and close to the beautiful Kingsbridge.”